Azure/bicep-types-az/generated/keyvault/microsoft.keyvault/2016-10-01/types.md

 ## VaultProperties
 ### Properties
 * **accessPolicies**: [AccessPolicyEntry](#accesspolicyentry)[]: An array of 0 to 16 identities that have access to the key vault.
 All identities in the array must use the same tenant ID as the key vault's tenant ID.
 When `createMode` is set to `recover`, access policies are not required.
 Otherwise, access policies are required.
 * **createMode**: 'default' | 'recover': The vault's create mode to indicate whether the vault need to be recovered or not.
-Possible values include: 'recover', 'default'
 * **enabledForDeployment**: bool: Property to specify whether Azure Virtual Machines are permitted to retrieve certificates stored as secrets from the key vault.
 * **enabledForDiskEncryption**: bool: Property to specify whether Azure Disk Encryption is permitted to retrieve secrets from the vault and unwrap keys.
 * **enabledForTemplateDeployment**: bool: Property to specify whether Azure Resource Manager is permitted to retrieve secrets from the key vault.